dlr-ve-esy/charging-ontology/docs/scenarios.md

 ???+ question "Competency question 1.0"

-    How many charging points has <this charging station>?
+    How many charging points has {this charging station}?

 ???+ question "Competency question 1.1"

-    How many charging columns has <this charging station>?
+    How many charging columns has {this charging station}?

 ???+ question "Competency question 1.2"

-    Can I plug in <this plug> in <this charging station>?
+    Can I plug in {this plug} in {this charging station}?

 ???+ question "Competency question 1.3"

-    Which operator operates <this charging station>?
+    Which operator operates {this charging station}?

 ???+ question "Competency question 1.4"

-    When was this charging station commissioned?
+    When was {this charging} station commissioned?

 ???+ question "Competency question 1.5"

-    How much power can <this charging station> pull from the electrical grid it is connected to?
+    How much power can {this charging station} pull from the electrical grid it is connected to?

 ???+ question "Competency question 1.6"

-    At which rate can <this charging station> charge <this vehicle>?
+    At which rate can {this charging station} charge {this vehicle}?

 ???+ question "Competency question 1.7"

-    How many cars can <this charging station> supply at any given time?
+    How many cars can {this charging station} supply at any given time?

 ???+ question "Competency question 1.8"

-    In which current system does <this charging point> operates?
+    In which current system does {this charging point} operates?

 ???+ question "Competency question 1.9"

-    What is the number of charging stations located at <this region>?
+    What is the number of charging stations located at {this region}?

 ???+ question "Competency question 1.10"

-    How many charging columns are availible at <this address>?
+    How many charging columns are availible at {this address}?

 ???+ question "Competency question 1.11"

-    What are the coordinates of <this station>?
+    What are the coordinates of {this station}?

 ???+ question "Competency question 1.12"

-    How many parking places does <this charging station> have?
+    How many parking places does {this charging station} have?

 ## Scenario 2 - My awesome scenario